Why Your Digital Marketing Isn’t Working — And What Actually Is.

 Nike spends billions on marketing.
-Gymshark started with zero and became a billion-dollar brand anyway.
-The difference wasn’t budget.
-It wasn’t a celebrity.
-It wasn’t luck.
-It was the system.
+Gymshark spent almost nothing and built a billion-dollar brand anyway.
+The difference was not budget.
+It was not a celebrity partnership.
+It was not a lucky moment.
+It was a system.
+And most businesses do not have one.

-Here’s what nobody tells you: the channel isn’t broken.
-What’s broken is running one channel at a time and calling it a digital marketing strategy.
+Here is the truth nobody in the room will say out loud: the channel is not broken.
+The problem is running one channel at a time and calling it a strategy.

 Walk into any business meeting today and everyone has a “digital presence.”
 A Facebook page here.
 A Google ad there.
 A website that hasn’t been touched since 2021.